-If you’re looking to get headshots in Los Angeles – or any other market – you might be wondering what size your headshot should be.
+If you are looking to get headshots in Los Angeles – or any other market – you might be wondering what size your headshot should be.
 There is no standard size and the answer to this question is both very simple and can be technically difficult too.
 It all depends on the application – how will it be used?
+Is it for LinkedIn, Actor’s Access, Facebook, Twitter, something else?
+And will it be printed?

 Actor Headshot Photo Size

 Actor headshots are commonly 8” x 10” (W x H), though some actors opt for 10” x 8” too.
-But, while these are the preferred sizes for casting submissions, there is no law set requiring this.
-If you’re looking to ensure your actor headshots are print quality, you also need to make sure the digital file has a resolution of at least 300 dpi.
+But, while these are the preferred sizes for casting submissions, there is no law or rule across the industry requiring this.
+Yes, even in this decade some actor printed headshots are still requested.
+So, be sure to also get headshots done in print quality.
+If you skipped the section above on print quality, you may want to check it out.

-You probably also want to have a web-optimized file.
+You will also want to have a web-optimized file.
 Actors will commonly need to upload a headshot to websites like Actor’s Access or Backstage.
 Such websites might have a file-size limit and a print-quality file might exceed these limits.
 So, your photographer should provide you with a web-optimized image.
 This can be a JPEG file that is smaller in size in terms of dimensions and storage requirements.
-To the human eye, the quality between this file and the print-quality file on a digital screen should not be noticeable.
+To the human eye, the quality between this file and the print-quality file on a digital screen should not be noticeable, other than it might be slightly smaller.

 Corporate Headshot Photo Size